mratsim/weave/README.md

 ### Weave using all CPUs

 Weave multithreading is cooperative, idle threads send steal requests instead of actively stealing in other workers queue.
+This is called "work-requesting" in the literatture as opposed to "work-stealing".

 This means that a thread sleeping or stuck in a long computation may starve other threads and they will spin burning CPU cycles.

 - Don't sleep or block a thread as this blocks Weave scheduler.
 This is a similar to `async`/`await` libraries.
-- If you really need to sleep or block the main thread, make sure to empty all the tasks beforehand with `syncRoot(Weave)` in the main thread.
+- If you really need to sleep or block the root thread, make sure to empty all the tasks beforehand with `syncRoot(Weave)` in the root thread.
 The child threads will be put to sleep until new tasks are spawned.
 - The `loadBalance(Weave)` call can be used in the middle of heavy computations to force the worker to answer steal requests.
 This is automatically done in `parallelFor` loops.
+  `loadBalance(Weave)` is a very fast call that makes a worker thread checks its queue and dispatch its pending tasks to others.
+It does not block.

+We call the root thread the thread that called `init(Weave)`

 ## Experimental features